wg-osr/walkerga.github.io/class/fi_cyclopskin.md

 **D:** Hooves II<br>

 ## One-Eyed
-You have disadvantage on attacks against far away targets.
+You have disadvantage on attacks against faraway targets.
 (Targets you can't reach in melee this turn)

 ## Boulder Throw
 In your hands, big, improvised weapons inflict 1D12 damage when thrown.